 6. Share the right content

-Much like what conversation is appropriate for the Thanksgiving dinner table vs a night out with friends, social media etiquette applies here.
+Much like what conversation is appropriate for the Thanksgiving dinner table vs a night out with friends, social media etiquette rules apply here.
 What you post matters as much as where you post it.
 This handy infographic from Hootsuite is a great reference to run through before posting until you feel comfortable with what works on each platform.

 7. Interact with others

 It’s not polite to stare, and social media is not the place to be a wallflower.
-Social media etiquette with regards to interaction means you like, comment on, and share content you think your audience would enjoy.
+Following these social media etiquette rules mean you like, comment on, and share content you think your audience would enjoy.
 As you become more active on social platforms, more people will see your name/brand/business, and your presence will grow organically.
 Which leads us to our last point…

 8. Keep posting!

 This may seem like the most obvious, but it can often be the most difficult.
 If you go through the trouble of creating accounts, finding other accounts and people to follow, and promoting these pages, don’t let them collect dust.

-If keeping up with a posting schedule is the hardest part of social media etiquette for you, we can help.
+If keeping up with a posting schedule is one of the hardest social media etiquette rules for you, we can help.
 OutboundEngine is done for you automated marketing.
 See how marketing automation can help you stay top of mind with your audience.